Search Results :

 You've successfully configured WordPress SSO using IMIS as OAuth Provider on your WordPress site, allowing users to use IMIS SSO login into the WordPress site with their IMIS SSO login Credentials.

-• Go to Configure OAuth tab and click Add New Application to add a new client application into your website.
+• Go to Configure OAuth tab and search your application name to add a new client application into your website, Here IMIS.

 • User Attribute Mapping is mandatory for enabling users to successfully login into WordPress.
 We will be setting up user profile attributes for WordPress using below settings.